cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 For example:

 - Deploy Conjur Open Source on GKE, run  `./bin/start --oss --gke`
-- Deploy Conjur Enterprise on Openshift, run  `./bin/start --dap --oc311`
+- Deploy Conjur Enterprise on Openshift, run  `./bin/start --dap --current`

 It is also possible to run a single test instead of the full suite.
 This can be done by running `./bin/start` with the flag `--test-prefix=<prefix>`.
 For example, running with the flag `--test-prefix=TEST_ID_18` will run only the test